Recently taught courses include:

 - Anthropology 230 – Special Topics in Archaeology: Various; seminar at UC Berkeley.
 Each year, contemporary issues in environmental archaeology and anthropology, hunter-gatherer studies and/or East Asian archaeology are chosen under the title of Special Topics in Archaeology.
 Sample Syllabus

-Meet some of Junko’s students.
+Meet some of Junko’s graduate students.